Dublin Arts Council Mission Statement

 - Dublin Arts Council was nominated for a 2015 Ohio Arts Council Governor’s Award for the Arts in Ohio for Community Development and Participation.

-- The Dublin Arts Council gallery received the 2017 “Best of the “Bus” award for Best Suburban Art Gallery from the readers of CityScene magazine.
+- The Dublin Arts Council gallery received back-to-back “Best of the “Bus” awards for Best Suburban Art Gallery from the readers of CityScene magazine in 2017 and 2018.